Genivia/ugrep/README.md

 lines (`-f patterns/c++/defines`), this query skips file `config.h` and other files and directories declared in `.gitignore`.

-Finally, to highlight matches when pushed through a chain of pipes we should use `--color=always`:
+To highlight matches when pushed through a chain of pipes we should use `--color=always`:

     ugrep -r -tc++ --color=always --exclude-from='.gitignore' -f patterns/c++/defines . | ugrep -w 'Foo.*'

+To list all files in a GitHub project directory that are not ignored by `.gitignore`:

+    ugrep -r -l '' --exclude-from='.gitignore' .

+Where `-l` lists the files specified in `.gitignore` matched by the empty pattern `''`, which is a special pattern that can be used to match any non-empty file (as per POSIX.1 compliance).

+Note that the complement of `--exclude` is not `--include`, so we cannot reliably list the files that are ignored with `--include-from='.gitignore'`.
+Only files explicitly specified with `--include` and directories explicitly specified with `--include-dir` are visited.
+The `--include-from` from lists globs that are considered both files and directories to add to `--include` and `--include-dir`, respectively.
+This means that when a directory or directory path is not explicitly listed in this file then it will not be visited using `--include-from`.

 ### Using Unicode